Zapier

 ## What Zapier Does

-Zapier lets Mailrith work with other apps without custom code.
-A Zap can add someone to Mailrith after they fill out a form in another app, add a tag after a customer action, or send Mailrith subscriber activity to a spreadsheet, CRM, or support tool.
+Zapier connects Mailrith to other apps without custom code.
+A Zap can add a subscriber to Mailrith after someone fills out a form in another app, add a tag after a customer action, or send Mailrith subscriber activity to a spreadsheet, CRM, or support tool.

-Mailrith connects to Zapier with a secure sign-in flow.
-When you connect Mailrith, you sign in, choose the workspace Zapier can use, and approve the access Zapier needs for your Zaps.
+Mailrith connects to Zapier through a secure sign-in flow.
+When you connect Mailrith, sign in, choose the workspace Zapier should use, and approve the access Zapier needs to run your Zaps.

 You do not need to copy an API key into Zapier.
-If you need to stop Zapier later, disconnect the Mailrith account in Zapier or revoke the approved Mailrith app connection.
+To stop Zapier from using Mailrith later, disconnect the Mailrith account in Zapier or revoke the approved Mailrith app connection.

 ## Before You Start

-- You need access to the Mailrith workspace that should receive or send Zapier data.
+- You need access to the Mailrith workspace that should receive subscriber records from Zapier or send Mailrith events to Zapier.

-- You need a Zapier account that can use the apps you want to connect.
+- You need a Zapier account with access to each app you want to connect.

-Start with a simple test Zap before you connect live customer or signup workflows.
-A safe first test is to create a subscriber with your own email address and a clearly named test tag.
+Create a simple test Zap before you connect live customer or signup workflows.
+A safe first test creates a subscriber with your own email address and applies a clearly named test tag.

 ## Approve Mailrith Access